marianocarreira/Microservices-ML-Flask-C4/README.md

   - [Structurizr Documentation](https://docs.structurizr.com/)
   - [Plantuml](https://plantuml.com/)

-Note: Components and Code diagram's level were meged into a single document.
+Note: Components and Code diagram's level, from the C4 Model, were meged into a single document.

 #### System's Level